 |Site Assessment & Design||Elective|

 |Soils and Nutrient Management||Elective|

 Pest Diagnosis and Management (PDM)

-Proposed Training modules and schedules for PDM domains provide additional training in diagnosis of plant problems, pest identification and plant health care management strategies.
+Proposed Qualification modules and schedules for PDM domain provides additional training in diagnosis of plant problems, pest identification and plant health care management strategies.
 To receive credit for a domain, the student must complete 5 modules, four of which are required and one elective.

 |Insect and Mite Pests||Required|

 |Introduction to Plant Health Care/IPM||Elective|

 |Soil and Nutrient Management||Elective|